 Encouraging parents and the school community to participate in anti-racism education creates stronger relationships and response to local needs.
 Go to engaging communities for more information.

-The Anti-Racism Policy requires schools to report on anti-racism activities they’ve implemented in their annual school reports.
+The Anti-Racism Policy requires schools to identify in their school reports the anti-racism activities they've implemented.

 Schools should collect data on strategies implemented, and the effectiveness of their anti-racism education strategies to assist in their reporting.